-The study of IVF treatment cycles from the US found a decline in success rates with increasing male partner age.
+The study of IVF treatment cycles from the USA found a decline in success rates with increasing male partner age.

 The study analysed all IVF cycles performed at a large IVF centre in the Boston region between 2000 and 2014, a total of 19,000 cycles performed in 7753 couples.

 For example, in couples with a female partner aged under 30, a male partner aged 40-42 was associated with a significantly lower cumulative birth rate (46%) than a male partner aged 30-35 (73%).
-Similarly, in couples with a female partner aged 35-40, live-birth rates were higher with a younger man than with an older male partner.
+Similarly, in couples with a female partner aged 35-40 years live birth rates were higher with a younger than with an older male partner.

-Dr Dodge noted that even in natural conceptions, increasing male age was associated with a decreased incidence of pregnancy, longer time to pregnancy, and higher risk of miscarriage.
-The mechanisms, she added, were unclear but may include impaired semen parameters, increased sperm DNA damage, and epigenetic alterations in sperm that affect fertilisation, implantation, or embryo development.
+Dr Dodge noted that even in natural conceptions increasing male age is associated with a decreased incidence of pregnancy, increased time to pregnancy, and increased risk of miscarriage.
+The mechanisms, she added, are unclear but may include impaired semen parameters, increased sperm DNA damage, and epigenetic alterations in sperm that affect fertilisation, implantation, or embryo development.

-However, in the absence of clear evidence of the mechanisms involved in what affects sperm quality, the best preconception advice was to maintain a healthy lifestyle, Dr Dodge said.
+Dr Dodge said however, in the absence of clear evidence of the mechanisms involved in what affects sperm quality, the best pre-conception advice is to maintain a healthy lifestyle.

 It is important to note that while the study’s findings have been presented at ESHRE they are yet to be peer-reviewed by other scientists and we should bear this in mind when considering the findings.

 At City Fertility Centre we understand that you can’t always plan the exact age of when you would like to start trying to fall pregnant; however, we do recommend these tips to boost sperm health when you are trying to conceive:

 - Maintain a healthy weight